Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/me-stuff/things-i-want-to-do.md

 Bike trip to chicago
     Swim in Lake Michigan
-    Eat at Alenia... well pretty much all the michelin starred restaurants in chicago eventually.

     Go to the aquarium

-Take a train trip somewhere
+Take a train trip somewhere, maybe to the mountains.
+Cabin up there

 Go live with Uthayla for a while

 ## Move

 Move to Chicago

+    Eat at Alenia... well pretty much all the michelin starred restaurants in chicago eventually.

+    Learn to sail